IvelinDankov/04.Movie-Magic-Workshop-Part-1_Resources/README.md

 * controllers
 * services
 * data layers
 16. Creating folder Service and inside file movieService.js take all movies from homeController and put it to movieService.js this will not be last destination for movies.
+Insert movies in homeController
+17. Start fs process .. creating folder data inside movieData.js in src folder creating db.json all movies will be save into it.
+18. In movieData make some function for reading and writing., import at first fs/promises - import as well path, after in fun getAllMovies take all json movies this happen with path.release() give path to json file and then with fs.readFile read this file and return JSON parse this data. /not well clear / export get movies in an object.
+19. import all in movesServices as movieData import and give it to movieData.getMovies()
+20.